CodingKraken/Roguelike-Pre-Alpha-Builds/Completed/Build III/README.txt

 IMPORTANT!
     This is a pre-release version, and any issues encountered are NOT indicative of the final product.
     If Roguelike.exe fails to execute, please use RoguelikeWL.exe and report this occurance to @Kraken#8165 as quickly as possible.

-    The source code is only included so that you, a tester, can see how the game works if you'd like.
-You do not have permission to distribute the source files.
-If you do distribute the source files, you will be permanently removed as a game tester and forfeit the rights to any other development build of the game.